Rigidity of $\varepsilon$-harmonic maps of low degree: Gap Theorem for -harmonic maps of degree zero

 \begin{prop} There exists a universal constant $c>0$, such that for any $0<\varepsilon<\frac{1}{4}$

 where $u_\varepsilon$ is the minimizer of $E_\varepsilon$ among all $u_f$. \end{prop}

 \begin{proof} Let $\Lambda>1$ and

 We consider the corresponding map $u_f\in X$.
 As $r$ increases from $0$ to $\frac{\pi}{2}$, $f(r)$ increases from $0$ to $\pi$, which means that $u_f$ maps the upper hemisphere to the full sphere with the equator being mapped to the south pole $(0,0,-1)$.
 As $r$ increases from $\frac{\pi}{2}$ to $\pi$, $f(r)$ increases from $\pi$ to $2\pi$, which means that $u_f$ maps the lower hemisphere to the full sphere but with opposite orientation.
 Thus $u_f$ has degree zero.
 We want to estimate $E_\varepsilon(u_f)$.
-To do this we first calculate
+An explicit calculation (which can be found in section $4.5$ of \cite{Jasi}) gives